ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.js.markdown

 For instance, issuing a query like this

 {CODE-TABS}
-{CODE-TAB:java:Java indexes_7@Indexes/Creating.java /}
+{CODE-TAB:nodejs:Node.js indexes_7@indexes/creating.js /}
 {CODE-TAB-BLOCK:sql:RQL}
 from Employees
-where firstName = 'Robert' and lastName = 'King' {CODE-TAB-BLOCK/}
+where FirstName = 'Robert' and LastName = 'King' {CODE-TAB-BLOCK/}
 {CODE-TABS/}